dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 In enterprise environments, where organizations centrally manage workforce access, OPs handle essential account operations across various stages of the lifecycle.
 These operations include activating, maintaining, suspending, reactivating, archiving, restoring, and deleting accounts to maintain security and compliance.

-OpenID Account Commands enable OPs to manage these account lifecycle stages directly with RPs, extending the functionality of OIDC to cover the full spectrum of account management needs.
+OpenID Provider Commands enable OPs to manage these account lifecycle stages directly with RPs, extending the functionality of OIDC to cover the full spectrum of account management needs.

 > NOTE
 >
 > A design objective is to allow the OP to perform key account management with a mechanism that is easy to adopt by the RP.
 This specification builds upon the ID Token signing mechanism that an RP already supports.
-No additional credentials are required to be configured or managed by with either the OP or RP.
+No additional credentials are required to be configured or managed by either the OP or RP.
 An RP can support only a subset of commands, and the OP can discovery which ones a given RP supports.
-OpenID Account Commands do not require any changes to deployed protocol endpoints.
+OpenID Provider Commands do not require any changes to deployed protocol endpoints.
+>
+> The schema of a Command Token is defined by the OP, in contrast to SCIM where the schema is defined by the service provider, AKA RP.
+>

 ## Requirements Notation and Conventions